gschampagne/nbody_phys512_grace/README.md

 ```

 #### interpolate_acceleration
-Uses the numba-accelerated CIC interpolation to evaluate the grid acceleration at each particle position.
-This produces the acceleration for each particle by combining contributions from the four neighboring grid cells with CIC weights.
+Uses the numba CIC interpolation to evaluate the grid acceleration at each particle position.
+Produces the acceleration for each particle by combining contributions from the four neighboring grid cells with CIC weights

 #### leapfrog_step
 Use two step leapfrog to compute energy